jazzband/django-debug-toolbar/docs/configuration.rst

   If set to ``True`` then a template's context will be included with it in the template debug panel.
-Turning this off is useful when you have large template contexts, or you have template contexts with lazy datastructures that you don't want to be evaluated.
+Turning this off is useful when you have large template contexts, or you have template contexts with lazy data structures that you don't want to be evaluated.

 * ``SKIP_TEMPLATE_PREFIXES``